sfigg/commercialization-public/design/compatibility/1709/systems.md

 **Mandatory:** The System must not provide a mechanism to put the TPM in a state where it is visible to Windows but disabled.

 **Mandatory:** The TPM 2.0 must be a model and firmware certified under Device.TrustedPlatformModule.TPM20.

+**Mandatory:** The TPM 2.0 must have an associated EK Certificate compliant with Device.TrustedPlatformModule.TPM20.EKCert

 **Recommended** until March 2018, then **Mandatory** The TPM Interrupt PIN should be connected to an Interrupt Controller and the System should configure this Interrupt Controller to allow Interrupts.
 This requirement applies to discrete TPM devices only.